 Defaulting on a Credit Card

 The first thing that will happen if you default on your credit card payments is that you'll have to pay late fees for every month you don’t make a payment.
 After a month, your credit card issuer will report your delinquent payment to the three major credit bureaus.
-After you miss two minimum payments, which is generally at the 60-day mark, your annual percentage rate (APR) will go up.
-When your APR goes up, it increases the amount you owe along with the amount of the late fees.
+After you miss two minimum payments, which is generally at the 60-day mark, your annual percentage rate (APR) will go up, which increases the amount you owe, along with the amount of the late fees.

 The longer you stay in default, the more your credit score will be impacted.
 After six months, the credit card company may charge off your account and send it to collections.
-At this point, your credit history and credit score are severely and adversely affected.
+At that point, your credit history and credit score are severely and adversely affected.
 You may be sued or forced into bankruptcy.

 Defaulting on a Student Loan

-Defaulting on student loans can make it more difficult to get federal student aid in the future, and your entire loan balance can even become due all at once.
+Defaulting on student loans can make it more difficult to get federal student aid, and your entire loan balance can even become due all at once.
 The good news is that student loan lenders are typically very forgiving when it comes to working out a payment plan if you become unemployed.
 There are programs for loan forgiveness, payment deferral, and forbearance.

 Defaulting on an Automobile Loan

-If you skip more than one payment, you are in danger of having your car repossessed by the lender.
-It will be sold at auction and if it sells for less than you owe, you will be responsible for the difference, plus expenses, or you will likely face a lawsuit.
+If you skip more than one payment on your auto loan, you risk having your car repossessed by the lender.
+It will be sold at auction, and if it sells for less than you owe, you will be responsible for the difference, plus expenses, or you may face a lawsuit.

 Defaulting on a Mortgage